Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 We use this food with fosters with funny tummies or who have been lost on the run for a while.
 It works really well to settle a loose tummy very similar to chappie in that respect.
-Not a bad price either.PS C •11 months ago
+Not a bad price either.PS C •one year ago

 Switched to Naturediet about a year ago having tried a few different foods.
 Really helped my dogs tummy and skin issues, won't be switching away.
 Has one of the highest meat contents and best rating on here (for my budget).
 I like that it can be cupboard stored, as I found fridge/freezer storage products was difficult with limit space and a large breed.
 This means I have been able to bulk buy (month at a time rather than few days), so saving money (can get for around £1 per carton not the £1.40RRP suggested here).
 Overall, would give it 5*, very happy :)Lindsay •one year ago